authelia/authelia/docs/build-and-dev.md

 ### Integration tests

 Integration tests run with Mocha and are based on Selenium.
-They generally require a complete environment made of several components like redis, mongo and a LDAP to run.
+They generally require a complete environment made of several components like redis, a SQL server and a LDAP to run.
 That's why [suites] have been created.
 At this point, the *basic* suite should already be running and you can run the tests related to this suite with the following
 command: